Flag Desecration, Fear, and the Fools

 I’m honestly not sure which is worse.
 I suppose racism and foolishness belong together.
 I suppose that as long as we have people willing to die for that cloth, we will have others willing to desecrate it in the name of freedom.
 I suppose as long as there is a pillar of freedom and prosperity in the world, there will be those willing to step on it for their own advancement.

-This article originally appeared in The Havok Journal on 04MAY15.
+This first appeared in The Havok Journal May 4, 2015.